 Hymenopterans in sand quarries do not necessarily follow the general predictions of classic successional theories advocating a continuous increase in diversity and abundance (Odum, 1969; Brown, 1984).
-According to general predictions, the abundance and diversity of aculeate Hymenoptera should increase with time, and there might be fewer rare species at initial stages of succession (Gathmann et al., 1994; Corbet, 1995).
+According to general predictions, the abundance and diversity of aculeate Hymenoptera should increase with time, and there might be fewer rare species at the initial stages of succession (Gathmann et al., 1994; Corbet, 1995).
 However, bees and wasps are good ecological indicators (Odanaka and Rehan, 2019), and thus their communities dynamically respond to even small changes in their environment.
 This is due to their high nesting and food requirements (Müller et al., 2006; Ricketts et al., 2008), resulting in a strong relationship with available floral resources (Alanen et al., 2011).
 Therefore, contrary to the above predictions, early successional stages of abandoned fields were found to harbour diverse Hymenoptera communities because of a high abundance of annual plants (Parrish and Bazzaz, 1979; Alanen et al., 2011; Tscharntke et al., 2011; Roberts et al., 2017).
 This affects also rare species, which can aggregate in the community thanks to a large variability of microhabitats (Tropek et al., 2010).
 Numbers of hymenopteran pollinator species (including rare ones) generally decrease with increasing density of plant cover (Rutgers-Kelly and Richards, 2013; Hendrychová and Bogusch, 2016).
 This is thought to be mainly driven by changes in vegetation characteristics, like species richness or pollination strategies (Gathmann et al., 1994; Losapio et al., 2016).
 However, recent observations showed that responses of specialized oligolectic bees to successional processes may be more complex (Twerd et al., 2019a).
-On the other hand, late successional stages are predicted to have more diverse parasite and predator communities (Losapio et al., 2016), which can boost numbers of rare species in older quarries.
+On the other hand, late successional stages are predicted to harbor more diverse parasite and predator communities (Losapio et al., 2016), which can boost numbers of rare species in older quarries.

 Important aspects of community change may be missed when focusing only on species numbers, in particular raw numbers of rare species.
 Conservational value will generally change in the course of succession.
-However, changes in abundance of some persistent species in the course of succession may reflect their important ecosystem value (Harvey et al., 2017), and rare species may contribute little to functional diversity within ecosystems (Jain et al., 2014, but see Lyons et al., 2005).
+However, temporal changes in abundance of some persistent species may reflect their important ecosystem value (Harvey et al., 2017), and rare species may contribute little to functional diversity within ecosystems (Jain et al., 2014, but see Lyons et al., 2005).
 Therefore, from the conservational standpoint, estimates of shifts in contributions of individual species as well as species turnover rates for different trophic groups in the course of succession in sand quarries are needed.